Hysteria!

-Hysteria! is an American comedy horror–thriller television series created by Matthew Scott Kane for Peacock.
-All eight episodes of the series were released on October 18, 2024.

-On February 4, 2025, the series was canceled after one season.
+Hysteria! is an American comedy horror thriller television series created by Matthew Scott Kane for Peacock.
+The series premiered on October 18, 2024.
+In February 2025, Peacock canceled the series after one season.

 Premise

-In 1989 during the Satanic panic, a beloved varsity quarterback's disappearance causes whispers of occult activity and Satanic influence throughout the Detroit suburb of Happy Hollow, Michigan.
-Dylan, Jordy and Spud, a trio of outcasts in a struggling heavy metal band called Dethkrunch, decide to capitalize on the town's sudden interest in the occult by rebranding themselves as a Satanic metal band.
-This leads to them becoming the targets of the town's witch hunt, especially when a bizarre series of murders, kidnappings and reported supernatural activity begin happening.
+In 1989, during the Satanic panic, a beloved varsity quarterback's disappearance causes whispers of occult activity and Satanic influence throughout the Detroit suburb of Happy Hollow, Michigan.
+Dylan, Jordy, and Spud, a trio of outcasts in a struggling heavy metal band called Dethkrunch, decide to capitalize on the town's sudden interest in the occult by rebranding themselves as a Satanic metal band.
+This leads to them becoming the targets of the town's witch hunt, especially when a bizarre series of murders, kidnappings, and reported supernatural activity begins happening.